riedlma/topictiling/README.md

 License
 ===============
+As JGibbLDA is published under GPL 2.0 license, which is contained in the current repository, I had to license via this license.

 TopicTiling is a free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation.

 TopicTiling is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.